HewlettPackard/hpe-sd-cloud/docker/images/sd-cl-adapter-snmp/README.md

 instead.
 You can also try [Portainer](https://portainer.io), a management UI for Docker which among other things allows you to open a console session into any running container.

+Containers run as root by default but this image supports creating containers running as a different user.
+You can do so by using the `--user` option, e.g. `--user=sd` or `--user=1001:1000`.
+You can find more on this in the official Docker documentation.

 Building
 --------